Dragon Prince and Dragon Star trilogies: Introduction

 The Dragon Prince novels take place in a world of political intrigue, Sunrunners, Sorcerers, war, and dragons.

 This world is known as the Continent.
 It is divided into thirteen Princedoms (Desert, Princemarch, Cunaxa, Dorval, Syr, Gilad, Ossetia, Meadowlord, Grib, Kierst, Isel, Fessenden, and Firon) all of which follow the rule of the High Prince, whose seat is Princemarch.
 During the Rialla the Princes gather to make new laws and alliances.
 The princedoms and titles usually pass down to the oldest son; however, women have acted as regents and have ruled their own Keeps.

 Separate from any princedom is Goddess Keep, the home of the Sunrunners, or faradh'im, who are governed by the Lord or Lady of Goddess Keep.
 Sunrunners each have a unique pattern of colors – described by the jewels associated with the color – which they weave into the light.

 Sorcerers, or diarmadhi, were thought to be extinct for many years.
-They were the old rulers of the world and of the Merida – a race of assassins.
+They were the old rulers of the world and of the Mérida – a race of assassins.
 Sorcerers use the starlight in addition to the moon and sun.

 Dragons are the rulers of the sky.
 They live primarily in the Desert and Princemarch.
 These beasts are feared by most people of the Continent, but have a special connection to the Desertborn, who can sense when they are near.